 All car parks have bays reserved for disabled badge holders, for whom parking is free.

-There is limited parking at King's Manor for disabled badge holders - check first with the porters at reception for availability.
+There is limited parking at King's Manor for disabled badge holders - check first with the receptionists for availability.

 A journey by taxi from the railway station to the University takes from 15 to 20 minutes and costs about £8.